Buffer vs Hootsuite: Who Wins The Social Media Battle?

 However, Hootsuite provides comprehensive social media management capabilities at a reasonable price.
 Furthermore, it requires a lengthy trial time for you to try both tools.

-Buffer vs Hootsuite #9.
+Buffer vs. Hootsuite #9.
 Customer Support

 In terms of customer service, both tools provide a satisfactory experience.
 Buffer is active on Slack and Twitter, and it also offers email support.
 Hootsuite offers a live chat component and is active on social media platforms.

-Customer Support
+buffer Customer Support

 Source: Buffer

-Customer Support
+hootsuite Customer Support

 Source: Hootsuite